LONDON (Reuters) - For veteran OPEC officials, Hurricane Harvey’s impact on global oil markets is one of the strangest things they have seen.

 OPEC long ignored the U.S. shale revolution that helped the world’s largest oil consumer sharply raise output and become a major exporter of both crude and products in recent years.

-When it finally recognized the threat, OPEC led by Saudi Arabia embarked on a pump war with the United States aimed at hitting the high-cost U.S. industry with lower oil prices.
+When it finally recognised the threat, OPEC led by Saudi Arabia embarked on a pump war with the United States aimed at hitting the high-cost U.S. industry with lower oil prices.

 In the past two years, however, OPEC has restrained production to prop up prices, because the pain of cheaper barrels was putting too much stress on most members’ finances.